Food Moths vs. Clothes Moths: The Differences That Matter

 Of course once the adult moths, larvae and eggs are removed the best way to keep them from returning is to make your house an arid landscape for a moth.
 Make sure your foodstuffs are sealed up in containers, your clothing is clean and protected - and hang traps to intercept the moths.

-If you catch moths flying around, using a flying insect killer or pet-friendly bug spray can be a quick fix.
+If you catch moths flying around, using our clothes moth traps, a flying insect killer or pet-friendly bug spray can be a quick fix.
 Or, you can use natural moth repellents, such as cedar wood (there’s even been research on cedar repelling moths), lavender, cloves, thyme, and eucalyptus.
 Natural non-toxic methods are best particularly when you are trying to keep moths away from your stored food.

 Hopefully, you’re now armed with the information to figure out the differences between food moths and clothes moths.
 A clothes moth infestation is less noticeable—until you see damage done to cuffs, collars or seams on clothing.

 Food moths—especially the adults—are stealthy, since they can blend into grains and hide inside food packets.
 You may notice the moth webbing and larvae wriggling through your food packets if you’ve got a keen eye or clear food storage containers.